Suicide mission: Jack Nissenthall

 Jack Nissenthall survived his mission against the Nazis in WWII, but the plan was for him to kill himself or be killed if he was at risk of capture.

 Nissenthall was a British special forces operative, his mission was to investigate or destroy Germany's Freya radar station during the Dieppe Raid, accompanied by 11 Canadian soldiers from the South Saskatchewan Regiment.

 He was provided with a cyanide pill to use for suicide if he was captured.

 His 11 Canadian "body guards" were also told to kill him if necessary to avoid his capture.

 Nissenthall survived, but 10 of his 11 "bodyguards" were killed or captured.

 21st Century soldiers

 Military commanders have reportedly recommended explosives such as hand grenades as a means of suicide, for the advantage of killing as many of the would-be captors as possible, thus converting the situation into an improvised suicide attack.

 Armed hostage takings

-Those trying to take soldiers prisoner, or take civilian hostages, have also used suicide tactics.

-Armed hostage takings, particularly those planned (e.g. by a terrorist group) for political purposes, could be considered suicide missions.
-As most governments have a policy of refusing to negotiate with terrorists, such incidents usually end with a bloody confrontation between the hostage-takers and an armed force (e.g., police or military) attempting to free the hostages.
-Also, such hostage-takings often occur in a country foreign to the perpetrators, thereby limiting their chances of escape.
-Notable examples include the 1972 Munich massacre (after which the hostage takers and collaborators were systematically exterminated in an operation called "Wrath of God" Hebrew: מבצע זעם האל), the 1977 Landshut hijacking, the 1980 Iranian Embassy siege, the 1996 Japanese embassy hostage crisis, and the 2004 Beslan school hostage crisis.
-All of these high-profile hostage-takings ended with the hostage-takers being engaged by the military forces of the country in which the incident occurred, with the vast majority of the hostage-takers being killed in the aftermath.